JunMa11/ModernSurfer/README.md

 ```

 In the case that you want to run different models with different plans, configurations, or checkpoints, you can use the run_inference_checkpoints.py file.
-In which you can change the input directory, output directory, model path, trainer, plans, configuration and checkpoints to make predictions for several different models.
+In which you can change the input directory, output directory, model path, trainer, plans, configuration and checkpoints to make inferences for several different models.
 This file essentially run the same command above in sequence, it does NOT run the command in parallel with different GPU but rather run them in sequence on the same GPU.